niden-net/niden-net/data/posts/2009/12/2009-12-01-world-with-angular-part-i.md

-## The world with Angular - Part I

 <img class="post-image" src="{{ cdnUrl }}/files/2009-12-01-angular.png" />

 If you haven't heard about `<angular/>`, this article is intended to give you a brief overview of the features and functionality that it exposes.